chvaldez10/Dayhome-Timesheet/crafts/README.md

 The scripts in this folder expect CSV file extracts from the web application named `Crafts Web App`.
 The workflow described below is specifically tailored for the `Crafts Web App`.

-Please copy and paste all CSV files into this folder.
+Please copy and paste all CSV files into the csv folder.

 Rename all files in the date format `yyyy-mm-dd`.